dcolish/purely-fun/README.rst

 -----------

-This is a playground for me to experiment with Haskell and Ocaml while reading through Chris Okasaki's book `"Purely Functional Data Structures"`_.
+This is a playground for me to experiment with Haskell and Ocaml while reading through Chris Okasaki's book "`Purely Functional Data Structures`_".
 I am also using `Markus Mottl's work`_ as a reference to this endeavor.

 All code is translation from SML examples originally written by Chris Okasaki